-Congressman Stephen F. Lynch was first sworn in to the United States Congress in October 2001, following the sudden passing of legendary Congressman John Joseph Moakley.
+Congressman Stephen F. Lynch was first sworn in to the United States Congress in October 2001, following the passing of legendary Congressman John Joseph Moakley.

 The son of Francis Lynch, an ironworker, and Anne Lynch, a postal clerk, Congressman Lynch was born and raised in the public housing projects of South Boston.